 Yes.
 Section 3503 of the CARES Act allows an institution to transfer up to 100 percent of its unexpended FWS allocation into its FSEOG funds (but not from FSEOG to FWS) during the period of the COVID-19 qualifying emergency.
 This includes unexpended initial and supplemental FWS fund allocations for both the 2019-20 and 2020-21 award years.
-Per the August 21, 2020 Electronic Announcement, this ability to transfer FWS into FSEOG applies through the end of the payment period that includes December 31, 2020 or the end of the payment period that includes the end date for the federally declared qualifying emergency related to COVID-19, whichever occurs later.
+Per the January 15, Electronic Announcement, this ability to transfer FWS into FSEOG applies through the end of the payment period that includes the end date for the federally declared emergency related to COVID-19.

 Unfortunately, according to guidance NASFAA has received from ED, schools that are graduate or professional schools with no undergraduate programs (graduate-only schools), and that have an FWS allocation but no FSEOG allocation, cannot transfer unused FWS funds into FSEOG.

-Remember: According to ED, the FWS transfer occurs when the debit of funds occurs from G5, not when the school makes the policy decision that they’re going to transfer 100 percent of the unspent FWS funds.
-In other words, if you draw down your unspent FWS funds from G5 directly into your FSEOG account at the institution, then that is when ED considers those funds to be "transferred" into FSEOG for CARES Act purposes.
-If you draw down your unspent FWS funds from G5 directly into your institutional FWS account and then move those unspent FWS funds out of your FWS account into your institutional FSEOG account, then that is when the funds are considered transferred for CARES Act purposes.
-The key is the date when you transfer the FWS funds into FSEOG funds, not the date you decide to implement the CARES Act flexibilities and not the date you complete the FISAP.
+According to ED, the FWS "transfer" occurs when the debit of funds occurs from G5 into the school's institutional FSEOG account, not when the school makes the policy decision that it is going to transfer up to 100 percent of the unspent FWS funds.
+In other words, if the school draws down its unspent FWS funds from G5 directly into its FSEOG institutional account, then that is when ED considers those funds to be "transferred" into FSEOG for CARES Act purposes.

 AskRegs Q&As represent NASFAA's understanding of regulatory and compliance issues.
 They are FOR INTERNAL USE ONLY.
 While NASFAA believes AskRegs Q&As are accurate and factual, they have not been reviewed or approved by the U.S. Department of Education (ED).
 If you should need written confirmation of AskRegs information for audit or program review purposes, please contact your ED School Participation Division.
 NASFAA shall not be liable for technical or editorial errors or omissions contained herein; nor for incidental or consequential damages resulting from the furnishing, performance, or use of this material.